Available with 1.0 RID Professional Studies CEUs!

 Students will be led to create an account in Canvas, the e-learning platform.
 Instruction videos, written explanation and instruction, and demonstration videos will all be accessed through Canvas.

-This course will be available from March 23, 2020, to April 27, 2020.
+The contents of this course will be available from July 6, 2020, to July 6, 2021.
 Upon purchase of the course, you will receive an email confirmation of your registration with instructions for signing onto our Canvas Learning Management System.
-Contact email@example.com if you have issues accessing Canvas at http://cuecollege.instructure.com
+Contact firstname.lastname@example.org if you have issues accessing Canvas at http://cuecollege.instructure.com

 RID CUES: Your CEUs will be reported to RID within 10 days of the end of the course.